shaefner-usgs/easy-web-forms/README.md

 * pattern (some `<input>` types)
 * required (`<input>`, `<textarea>`, `<select>`)

-In addition, some `<input>` types have automatic validation built-in, using a simple RegExp to validate user input:
+In addition, some `<input>` types have automatic pattern validation built-in, using a simple RegExp to validate user input:

 * email
 * number
 * url

+To override built-in pattern matching, set a custom pattern attribute when you create an `<input>`.

 # API Documentation